Temple Street (Los Angeles): West Temple Street

 From the late 1860s, development pushed westward from what was then the central business district, and West Temple Street became a fashionable residential thoroughfare, and remained so into the 1880s.
 The city's High School opened in 1871 at Temple's south edge atop Poundcake Hill, since flattened.
 It was removed and the prominent "Red Sandstone" Courthouse stood in the same place starting in 1891.
 A Hall of Records followed in 1911.
 After the construction of City Hall in 1925, the area between Temple and 3rd Streets, from Los Angeles Street westward to Hill Street, was designated the Civic Center district, and so Temple Street became lined with civic buildings.

 Until the 1920s, Temple Street, as the city continued to grow west towards the ocean, was extended all the way to Beverly Hills.
 With, however, the creation of Beverly Boulevard, Temple Street was terminated at its current location at Virgil Avenue, near Silver Lake Boulevard.
 From that point, the roadway is Beverly Boulevard to Santa Monica Boulevard.

 East Temple Street

 On the east side, Only after 1930 was Temple Street extended eastward past Main Street into the industrial district of town.
 East of Alameda Street, Temple Street occupies the former Turner Street, Temple Street terminates just east of Center Street and just west of the Los Angeles River and the railroad switch yards.

+A short stub of Turner Street ran parallel from East Temple to Alameda, it remains very little of its characteristics due to the A Line and parking lot expansion.